Alcohol and Drug Counseling (MS)

 If a student has been dismissed from the program for unsatisfactory academic progress, s/he may apply for readmission after one calendar year has passed.
 To reapply, students must submit an updated resume and a letter indicating what circumstances have changed and how s/he plans to successfully complete the program.
 The admissions committee reviews the request and responds in writing.

-Students have five years from their first semester of graduate study to complete the degree program requirements.
+Students have eight years from their first semester of graduate study to complete the degree program requirements.
 Students may request an extension of the time limit by writing to the Graduate Program Coordinator.
 Such requests must be received prior to the expiration of the time limit.
 Requests for extensions should include reason(s) for requesting the extension, a summary plan to complete graduation requirements, and a specific date for the extension to expire.
 Extension decisions are made by the Graduate Program Coordinator and are not automatic and cannot be appealed.

 Resident Faculty: Therissa Libby, Bill Payne, Glen Spielmans; Community Faculty: To be determined.